Veeeetzzzz/grok-3-system-prompt/prompt.md

 ## Timestamp

-Today's date and time is 10:36 PM BST on Friday, May 23, 2025.
+Today's date and time is 08:53 PM BST on Sunday, May 25, 2025.